drohrbaugh9/rekt/DISCLAIMER.md

 A local copy of part of LCHS's Class of 2015's senior prank; they offered the school for sale on Craigslist.

-## speak.vbs

-A program that "enables" "Windows Voice" (speaks messages using Window's built in text to voice function)

 ## TODO.txt

 A list of things that need to be done for the repository

+## USER32.dll_DellOptiplex960.txt

+A copy of the USER32.dll file from a Dell Optiplex 960 desktop computer

-## werewolf.vbs
+## USER32.dll_Lenovo.txt

-A script that can replace the One Night Ultimate Werewolf app if no smartphone is available
+A copy of the USER32.dll file from a Lenovo E531 laptop computer

 ## winsys32.exe